Tommrodrigues/Blog/content/posts/Backing Up Home Videos/index.md

 ![image](./images/tapes.jpg)

-After connecting the daisy chain of cables and adapters, I was able play the tape on the camcorder and have it recorded straight into iMovie.
+After connecting the daisy chain of cables and adapters, I was able to play the tape on the camcorder and have it recorded straight into iMovie.

 This was a tedious process as the tapes had to be recorded at normal speed. iMovie also separates out clips on the tape, so you have to stitch together any clips you want in the same video.